Yskra/plugins-template/Readme.md

-# Yskara Plugins Template
+# Yskra Plugins Template

-This is a template for creating a plugin for Yskara.
+This is a template for creating a plugin for Yskra.

 ## How to use